Hambleden Valley, Turville and Fingest

 The Hamble Brook is a chalk stream that flows into the River Thames at Mill End.
 The volume of water flowing in the Brook is heavily dependent on the amount of rain that has fallen on the chalk aquifer in the surrounding hills; it can completely dry up after long dry periods.
 The Chilterns Conservation Board has a delightful short film, 'The Hamble Brook: a Chalkstream Reborn' that you can watch on YouTube.
 It shows the Brook in full spate in February 2013 after very heavy rainfall during the previous year.

-Turn right uphill then right again when you meet a crossing path.
+Turn right uphill then after about 50 m turn right again when you meet a crossing path.
 The path soon heads downhill through mixed woodland with views of Hambleden village below on the right.
 You pass through an avenue of Wellingtonia trees (an American giant redwood) aligned with the Manor House in the village.
 Eventually the path approaches the valley floor at a junction of paths with an open field ahead.

 Turn sharply left uphill on a path inside the woodland edge.
 Leave the woodland and follow the footpath sign left across an open field.
 Some 60m after re-entering woodland you come to a crossroad of paths.
 Turn right here onto a surfaced track.
 After about 250m you will see a signposted footpath on the left.

 Turn left through trees.
 Bear left to join a track coming from the right.
 The path eventually goes down into a dip where you meet another path.
-Cross this and bear right uphill and at a junction.
+Cross this path and bear right uphill and at a junction with a track joining from the right, continue straight ahead.
 This track is in places deeply indented into the hillside, a sign of its ancient use.
 This section of the walk also follows Shakespeare’s Way.
 The path leaves woodland and levels off to follow a hedge line with open fields on either side.
 About 400m after leaving the woodland you meet a crossing footpath.

 Shakespeare’s Way is a waymarked 146 mile, long-distance walking route linking Stratford-Upon-Avon with London.
 It was conceived in 2006 as a possible track that William Shakespeare would have taken between his home and the Globe Theatre where many of his plays were first performed.
 There is no suggestion that he actually walked it.